publisha/publisha.github.io/pages/multiplatform_at_home2.md

 ## Video

-There are 2 ways to add video to the HTML and whichever of these 2 ways, you will also need to add some CSS to styles the way it is presented.
+There are 2 ways to add video to the HTML and whichever of these 2 ways, you will also need to add some CSS to style the way it is presented.

 We will start with the easiest way even though this will have certain disadvantages.